Concord New Energy: Trade business

-China WindPower Group
+Energy business

 In April 2007 Hong Kong Pharmaceutical acquired China Wind Power Holdings Limited as a reverse IPO.
 The listed company also renamed to China WindPower Group Limited (upper cap "P") after the deal.
-The listed company also owned a subsidiary that known as "China Windpower Group Limited" until 2009.

-The company and its subsidiaries were engaged in engineering, procurement and construction (EPC), operation and maintenance of wind power plants, the manufacture of wind power equipment and other wind power related business.

-In 2009, fellow listed company CLP Group acquired 50% stake of a subsidiary of China WindPower Group for HK$101.3 million.
-The joint venture and former subsidiary, CLP-CWP Wind Power Investment Limited, owned wind farms in Fuxin, Liaoning Province, China.

-Concord New Energy

-In 2015, the listed company was renamed to Concord New Energy Group Limited.
-According to the press release, since the company had acquired solar farm in 2011, the company's newly installed power generating capacity had been mainly from solar power since 2014, thus renaming the company.

-In November 2017, the company suspended the issuance of its bond.
+Engaged in the engineering, procurement and construction (EPC), operation and maintenance of wind power plants, the manufacture of wind power equipment and other wind power-related businesses.In 2015, the listed company was renamed to Concord New Energy Group Limited.
+According to the press release, since the company had acquired solar farm in 2011, the company's newly installed power generating capacity had been mainly from solar power since 2014, thus renaming the company.In November 2017, the company suspended the issuance of its bond.
 The public offering of the bond was resumed in January 2018.
-In 2017, Fitch Ratings assigned a "BB−" rating to the company.

-In 2018, Concord New Energy was part of the consortium to provide venture funding to Malta Inc., a spin off of Alphabet Inc.
+In 2017, Fitch Ratings assigned a "BB−" rating to the company.In 2018, Concord New Energy was part of the consortium to provide venture funding to Malta Inc., a spin off of Alphabet Inc.

+Beginning in 2025, Concord New Energy experienced a sharp decline in both financial performance and market capitalization, Profits fell by nearly 83% year-on-year, driven by industry-wide power curtailment and downward pressure on electricity prices.
+In August 2025, the international rating agency Fitch Ratings downgraded the company's Long-Term Foreign-Currency Issuer Default Rating (IDR) from "BB-" to "B+" due to elevated financial leverage and falling profits, and subsequently withdrew the rating.As of the end of 2025, the company's total full-time headcount had been cut by 30% compared to the end of 2024.

+In January 2026, Concord New Energy Group Limited completed its secondary listing on the Mainboard of the Singapore Exchange (SGX) by way of introduction, under the stock code SEG.In March, the company put its first industrial rooftop solar project into operation in the Tuas Industrial Estate in Singapore.The company also signed a Memorandum of Understanding (MOU) with Bridge Data Centres, a subsidiary of Bain Capital, in Singapore.